davis-hoover/opencpi/doc/tutorials/README.txt

 and debug workers.

 Tutorial 9: Debugging an HDL Worker on a Hardware Platform.
-This tutorial demonstrates how to debug OpenCPI applications with OpenCPI debugging utilities.
+This tutorial demonstrates how to debug OpenCPI applications on hardware platforms with OpenCPI debugging utilities.

+Tutorial 9a: Using OpenCPI Debugging Tools.
+This tutorial provides information on OpenCPI debugging tools and how to use them.

 These tutorials are meant to be run in sequence.

-This directory also provides the tutorial-project directory, which contains source material for examples used in the tutorials. be used in the tutorial
+This directory also provides the tutorial directory, which contains source material for examples used in the tutorials.